coffeetycoon/Coffee-Tycoon/README.md

 ---

 ## Future Updates

-### v1.8 – Gains and Grains
-#### Release Target: By Nov 1, 2025
-- Add notifications for **new Achievements and Upgrade Packs**
-- Notification for upgrade or achievement disappear after buying upgrade or claiming rewards
-- Remove achievement emojis for a cleaner look
-- Notifications for that show up on right side of screen, will not overlap (meaning that if 2 notifications show up, the older one will move down and newer one on top, cooldown for it disappearing will not change)
-- Fix issue where player starts on shop page, they should start on brew house page

 ### v1.9 - Riches and Reaches
 - Achievements for coffee collection will scale to 1 quintillion coffee